-Attorneys for the city and park district are citing the state's Tort Immunity Act in their effort to dismiss lawsuits that allege negligence led to the damage of homes during 2010 summer storms, according to court records.
+Attorneys for the city and park district are citing the state's Tort Immunity Act in their effort to dismiss led to the damage of homes during 2010 summer storms, according to court records.

 The act shields government agencies and their workers.
 In particular, attorneys for the city and park district suggest they had no “actual or constructive notice” to conditions that caused damage.